agiledev-students-fall2023/2-git-workflow-practice-SivanC/README.md

 the board becomes smaller and faster to access, and non-trivial operations such as checking for alignments are reduced to simple bit-wise arithmetic.
 While unintuitive, it is a very elegant optimization in my opinion.

+## Comment on the Article

+I found your explanation to be very informative and insightful.
+I like playing Connect 4 too!

+— Cindy Liang